* Only AI programs offered by Computer Science Departments/Schools/Colleges are shown, see FAQ for more information

-We scraped the websites of all computer science departments in the U.S. that graduate 25 or more students per year in computing.
+We scraped the websites of all computer science departments in the U.S. that graduate 25 or more undergraduate students per year in computing.
 Our pipeline is an automated link-scraping system that discovers publicly available university programs, extracts curriculum information, and when possible, captures individual course details.
 All of this data is continuously added to a dedicated database that powers the map.

 Right now, our software works best with program websites that are easily discoverable via web navigation and have either a tabular curriculum structure or an accordion-style layout; meaning the full list of courses is presented in a table or in expandable sections where content appears when clicked.